martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 ![A random block lit up](images/minecraft-random-block.png)

-Use `getBlocks(x,y,z)` and an `if` statement to check to see if the block at the random position is STONE, if it is, set it to glowstone using setBlocks(x,y,z,blockId) and make `lightCreated = True`, otherwise the code will go back to the start of the loop and find another random position.
+Use `getBlock(x,y,z)` and an `if` statement to check to see if the block at the random position is STONE, if it is, set it to glowstone using setBlock(x,y,z,blockId) and make `lightCreated = True`, otherwise the code will go back to the start of the loop and find another random position.

 ```python
         if mc.getBlock(xPos, yPos, zPos) == block.STONE.id: